ChrisYangS/policy_analysis/README.md

 2. Install the required packages:

+    Either by installing the packages from the `requirements.txt` file using
+    pip:

     ```bash
     pip install -r requirements.txt
     ```

+    Alternatively, and it is recommended to install the packages from anaconda
+    environment:

+    ```
+    conda env create -f policy-analysis.yml
+    ```

+3. Actiavate the anaconda environment if you have installed the packages from anaconda environment:

+    ```
+    conda activate policy-analysis
+    ```

-3. Run the `main.py` script:
+4. Run the `main.py` script once the packages are installed:

     ```bash
     python main.py
     ```

-4. Wait for the script to process the data and save it to an Excel file.
+5. Wait for the script to process the data and save it to an Excel file.
     -   All exported data will be saved in the `.\\output\otago_policies_%Y%m%d%H%M%S.xlsx` file.
     -   A log file will be saved in the `.\\output\policy_data_load_%Y%m%d%H%M%S.log` folder.
-5. Check the `otago_policies.xlsx` file for the processed data.
+6. Check the `otago_policies.xlsx` file for the processed data.